keeyank/Platformer/README.md

 # Platformer

-This is a game I'm working on now that I have a little bit more Unity experience from my Strategy game!

-The goal is for me to create a very simple platformer, inspired by games like Super Meat Boy and Celeste.
-I intend only for this to be a learning experience for me, as it's a lot different from the previous game I made - This one actually makes use of physics!

-One of the goals I had when I started this project was to fully create the physics myself and not use any of Unity's built in physics systems.
-Although it's really hard, so far I've been able to successfully replicate the physics that many platformer games use, all using my own unique code!

-**Intended features:**
-- Simple platformer physics, including a gravity system and collision detection - ***Completed!***
-- Smooth and responsive player controls - ***Completed!***
+This game was created for the purpose of improving my knowledge in the Unity game developement environemnt.

+Inspired by games such as Super Meat Boy and Celeste, I constructed a 2d platformer that utilizes physics.
+When I began this project, I set out to implement my own physics engine instead of using Unity's built in components.
+This has resulted in a stronger grasp of how physics engines work in games.

+##Features In-progress:
+- Level progression
+- Enemies with tracking AI
+- Menu screen
+- Selectable levels
 - PS4 controller support

+##Features Completed:
+- Basic platformer physics ( i.e. gravity, and collision detection)
+- Smooth and responsive player controls
-- Simple grid based UI system to support easy level design - ***Completed!***
+- Modular grid based UI for level design
-- Level screen progression, and goalposts to finish levels

-**Optional features (if time permits):**
-- Wall jumping - ***Completed!***
+- Wall Jumping
-- Enemies with simple tracking AI
-- Menu screen and level select with unlockable levels